What you will study

-In this module you'll consider the role of the HR professional and the skills needed to be effective in this role.
-You'll also consider the implications of recent research findings in the field of human resource management for your own practice, for example in increasing levels of engagement and improving performance, in acting ethically and in managing change.
-You'll compare this with the practice of HR professionals in other contexts, drawing on case studies and the experience of your fellow students working in different geographical areas and sectors; and you will also look at the development over time of thinking about the role of HR professionals in order to understand how this may influence current thinking.
+In this module, you'll consider the role of the HR professional and the skills needed to be effective in this role.
+You'll also consider the implications of recent research findings in human resource management for your practice, for example, in increasing levels of engagement and improving performance, in acting ethically and in managing change.
+You'll compare this with the practice of HR professionals in other contexts, drawing on case studies and the experience of your fellow students working in different geographical areas and sectors, and you will also look at the development over time of thinking about the role of HR professionals to understand how this may influence current thinking.
 The emphasis throughout will be on considering what HR management practices are associated with positive organisational outcomes.

 You'll develop and practise the skills you'll need to be effective as an HR professional, including as a leader and a senior manager.
 These include self-management, leading and working in teams, making decisions, managing and communicating information, including people analytics, an awareness of EDI (Equality, Diversity and Inclusion), financial information, consultancy skills and helping others to learn.